Three common architectures for modern iOS apps are: MVVM, TCA, and VIPER.

 The conversion of the TagView basically extracted individual @State objects into an an @Observable viewModel.
 And those objects are interacted with through that @Observable viewModel.

-Let’s examine, the more complicated MVVM models for our the TaskView and the TaskDetailView, wrapped within a TaskMasterAndDetailView.
-These illustrate communication between multiple views, pass data between them–as the user adds a new task from the task view, which is entered and verified in the detail view.
+Let’s examine the more complicated MVVM models for our the TaskView and the TaskDetailView, wrapped within a TaskMasterAndDetailView.
+These illustrate communication between multiple views, passing data between them–as the user adds a new task from the task view, which can be edited and verified in the detail view.

 We do this by defining a viewModel in the master view and bind it for the children (TaskView and the TaskDetailView) to interact with.